 That’s better, moving to the less shadowy curb side of the Camaro.
 We haven’t talked about its wheels and tires: No Rally Wheels!!
 From this vantage point, those tires seem to fill out their wheel houses reasonably well, sitting on stock-looking steelies and certainly stock dog dishes.

 Let’s take a look, just to appreciate a ’69 Camaro without giant bulging tires stuffed in its fenders.
-215 70R14.
+215/70R14.
 That’s a bit bigger than stock, which would equate to a 195/75R14, on 5″ wide wheels.
 These are almost certainly 6″ wide wheels.
 Well, so much for my headline.

 So what exactly has made the ’69 Camaro so über-popular?
 Memories of a distant youthful longing that was never fulfilled at the time?
 Or re-living (in perfected form) that heap of a battered ’69 Camaro that finally had to be shot dragged to the dump in 1977?
 But I suspect this owner doesn’t fit into either of those categories quite so easily, which of course may explain why she’s driving a grungy survivor six cylinder as her sole daily driver.
-Or maybe she knows something we don’t know: that the value of her last unmolested ’69 Camaro six now vastly exceeds that of every resto-modded 502-powered Z/28 clone.
-Doubly so if it has Torque -Drive.
+Or maybe she knows something we don’t: that the value of her last unmolested ’69 Camaro six now vastly exceeds that of every resto-modded 502-powered Z/28 clone.
+Doubly so if it has Torque-Drive.

 Nice to see a stocker all the local examples are rodded.